Do you need some lunchbox inspiration? Here are 10 steps to preparing a healthy school lunch box that your child will actually eat!

 Step 3: PACK SOME ICE BRICKS TO KEEP FOOD FRESH

 Living in Australia, we always have to consider the heat, so it’s very important to pack ice bricks into your kid’s lunchboxes to help keep their lunch fresh and not spoil.
-There is nothing worse than a sick little vegemite who’s eaten something that wasn’t quite right!
-I pack the kids lunchboxes in insulated lunch bags which also have enough room for an ice brick.
+There is nothing worse than a sick little Vegemite who’s eaten something that wasn’t quite right!
+I pack the kids lunchboxes in insulated lunch bags make sure there is enough room for an ice brick.

 Step 4: CREATE A WEEKLY LUNCH BOX MEAL PLAN

 Stay on top of your kid’s lunches by creating a weekly lunch box meal plan, so that you have time to make healthy school snacks for them and avoid all the nasty junk food and processed food that so many children eat these days.
-I have a brand new must have 40-page lunch box planner pad available from my store now, so be sure to check it out.
-Remember, just a little bit of organising in advance, and you will become the organised school mum you crave to be!
+Use a Lunchbox Planner to plan out a week of lunch box ideas.
+Just a little bit of organising in advance, and you will become the organised school mum you crave to be!

 Step 5: PACK LUNCH WITH YOUR KIDS